k-nut/website/speaking.md

     {% endfor %}
   </ul>

 I also usually present the work that we do at the Open Knowledge Lab Berlin once a month at our meetup.
-The presentation gives a general overview about the background of open data, its applications and the work that we in Berlin and the whole codefor.de community is doing with it
+The presentation gives a general overview about the background of open data, its applications and the work that we in Berlin and the whole codefor.de community is doing with it.
+If this sounds interesting to you, you should totally <a href="https://www.meetup.com/OK-Lab-Berlin/">come by</a>.

 <style>
 .meta {